Sagar20-12/ShareitUp/README.md

-# ⚡ FlashShare
+# ⚡ ShareUp

-Welcome to **FlashShare** — the fastest and easiest way to share files with anyone, anytime.
+Welcome to **ShareUp** — the fastest and easiest way to share files with anyone, anytime.
 Send large files securely with a simple link, no account required.

 <Button>🚀 Get Started</Button>